tonyarnold/tonyarnold.github.io/about/index.md

 ## Disclaimer

-All opinions I express on this site are my own, and do not reflect or represent the opinions of Itty Bitty Apps, Bjango or any of the projects I'm involved in. _If you have a beef about something I've said here, [your beef is with me][Email]_.
+All opinions I express on this site are my own, and do not reflect or represent the opinions of Itty Bitty Apps or any of the projects I'm involved in. _If you have a beef about something I've said here, [your beef is with me][Email]_.

  [TCB]: http://thecocoabots.com/